Blue Mountains (Jamaica): Geography

-The Blue Mountains dominate the eastern third of Jamaica, while bordering the eastern parishes of Portland, St. Thomas, St. Mary and St. Andrew to the south.
+The Blue Mountains dominate the eastern third of Jamaica, while bordering the eastern parishes of Portland, Saint Thomas, Saint Mary and Saint Andrew to the south.
 Part of the Blue Mountains is contained in the Blue and John Crow Mountains National Park established in 1992, which is maintained by the Jamaican government.

-The Blue Mountains rise to its elevations from the coastal plain in the space of about 16 km, thus producing one of the steepest general gradients in the world.
-This forms cooling relief from the sweltering heat of the city of Kingston, visible below.
+The Blue Mountains rise to their summits from the coastal plain in the space of about 16 km, thus producing one of the steepest general gradients in the world.
+This provides cooling relief from the sweltering heat of the city of Kingston, visible below.
 Their summits rise and fall for 38.62 km and span 22.53 km at their widest point.
 The temperature decreases from around 27 °C (80 °F) at sea level to 5 °C (40 °F) at the Blue Mountain Peak, just 16 km inland.

 Rainfall

 The island's average rainfall is 1,960 mm per year.
 Where the higher elevations of the Blue Mountains catch the rain from moisture-laden winds it exceeds 5,080 mm per year with some areas recording totals of more than 7,620 mm.